 The US Department of State requires health insurance that meets specific requirements for all J-1 visa holders.
 Exchange students at St. Edward's University will be automatically enrolled in health insurance and charged the insurance fee unless they complete the waiver process.
-To request a waiver for the St. Edward's University health insurance, search for "Submit Proof of Insurance" in myHilltop.
-In order to submit the waiver, you must be admitted and registered in at least 6 credit hours.
+To request a waiver for the St. Edward's University health insurance, complete the online form.
+In order to submit the waiver, you must be admitted and registered in at least 6 credit hours of class.

 St. Edward's University offers on-campus housing for exchange students.
 The housing application can be accessed by admitted exchange students in Hillstart once it becomes available for the new semester.